-Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis
+Learning Objective: 02-03 Explain how to implement a competitive strategy using value-chain analysis.

-- 26. Both cost leadership and differentiated firms can improve on execution through: - A. Improved automation and a higher output of products. - B. Benchmarking and total quality management. - C. Cost cutting and downsizing of personnel. - D. Emphasis on research and product development. - E. None of the above.
+- 26. Both cost leadership and differentiated firms can improve on execution through: - A. Improved automation and a higher output of products. - B. Benchmarking and total quality management. - C. Cost cutting and downsizing of personnel. - D. Emphasis on research and product development. - E. None of these answer choices are correct.

-Difficulty: 2 Medium Learning Objective: 02-02 Explain how to implement a competitive strategy by focusing on the execution of goals Topic: Strategy
+Learning Objective: 02-02 Explain how to implement a competitive strategy by focusing on the execution of goals.

-- 27. To increase profitability, technology companies such as IBM have shifted their strategic focus toward:

-- A. Increasing equipment sales.

-- B. Improving software applications.

-- C. Providing new and enhanced customer services.

-- D. None of the above.
+- 27. To increase profitability, companies such as IBM and General Electric have shifted their strategic focus toward: - A. Increasing equipment sales. - B. Improving software applications. - C. Providing new and enhanced customer services. - D. None of these answer choices are correct.